CaucherWang/CaucherWang.github.io/_pages/about.md

 # News

+- *<u>2024.8</u>* 🎉🎉🎉 One new work gets accepted by PVLDB, which studies the cost estimation, hardness measure and the stress-test workload generation of querying graph-based ANN indexes.
 - *<u>2024.8</u>* 🎉🎉🎉 Our new work DumpyOS, a state-of-the-art parallel time series index on NVMe SSD, gets accepted in VLDB Journal!
 - *<u>2024.4</u>* 🎉🎉🎉 Our new work CIVET, a state-of-the-art time series subsequence matching index, gets accepted in VLDB 2024!
 - *<u>2024.3</u>* Open my [Medium Channel](https://medium.com/@caucherw).
 I'm sharing my comments and thoughts on the frontier of data management here.
 Careful read, deep thinking and active discussion (positive or negative) show respect for researchers.